-Our assessment of Santander UK's business position reflects the strength of its retail banking franchise and earnings stability (see chart 1), offset by its lower business and revenue diversification compared with its closest peers (see chart 2).
-We think that Santander UK's relatively high earnings concentration and exposure to the leveraged U.K. household sector make it harder to achieve a higher business position assessment (see chart 3)--the same principle applies to Nationwide.
-Currently, we believe that only Lloyds and HSBC have stronger business profiles among the peer group.
+Our assessment of Santander UK's business position reflects the strength of its retail banking franchise and earnings stability, offset by its lower business and revenue diversification compared with its closest domestic peers.
+We think that Santander UK's relatively high earnings concentration and exposure to the leveraged U.K. household sector make it harder to achieve a higher business position assessment, notwithstanding the benefits of being part of a large, diversified global bank, Key peers are Lloyds Banking Group PLC, Nationwide Building Society, Royal Bank of Scotland Group PLC, and the U.K. ring-fenced banks, principally, of Barclays PLC and HSBC Holdings PLC (Barclays Bank UK PLC and HSBC UK Bank PLC, respectively).